Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/m/makedepf90/README.md

     Programming Environment for such a little tool that is only used during the build process.

+  * We did make a modification to put the man page in `share/man/man` rather than into `man/man1`.

 ### Version 2.8.9 for the SYSTEM toolchain